why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 !!! info
     Snapshots take advantage of the _copy-on-write_ logic of _Btrfs_.
 On a copy-on write filesystem, submitted changes do not overwrite the previous state; instead, changes are 'moved' to a different location on the disk, so that the location of origin is left unchanged.
 Together with 'deduplication' rules aimed at minimizing redundancies between file changes, this logic allows for the layering of several versions of an entire filesystem, with each layer representing different sets of changes.
 These sets of changes thus correspond to meaningful actions from the end user's perspective, such as 'before installing package X', 'before creating subvolume Y', etc.
-    Renouncing _Brtfs_ thus means renouncing this feature.
+    Renouncing _Btrfs_ thus means renouncing this feature.
 Given that _Tumbleweed_ was designed around this feature, it will not work as intended unless you pick this filesystem.

 #### LUKS encryption
 If you are installing _Leap_ on a laptop, or generally on any machine accessible to untrusted individuals, we highly recommend protecting your data with a _full disk encryption_.
 The price to pay is that doing so will entirely wipe out your drive.
 The obvious advantage, however, is that this will protect your data with a sound security model.